 Harriet Tubman made 13 trips between her home in Dorchester County on the Delmarva Peninsula.
 The mouth of this waterway begins at the Chesapeake Bay, which was the entry point of many slave ships arriving from West Africa.

 This legislation is designed to bring a wave of healing to the United States of America.
-In no way is this aimed to rewrite history, but to acknowledge the past, and move our country towards the future.
-This waterway wil honor the enslaved who traverse this route, and the abolitionists and Native Americans who gave refuge to them along the way.
+History doesn't record Harriet Tubman taking this route.
+This waterway will also honor the abolitionists and Native Americans who gave refuge to the enslaved Africans along the way.

 There are no appropriations needed from Congress for the Harriet Tubman Waterway Act.